-61 The Esplanade Paynesville, VIC 3880 61 The Esplanade Paynesville, VIC 3880
+Registered Office 61 The Esplanade Paynesville, VIC 3880 Principal Place of Business 61 The Esplanade Paynesville, VIC 3880

 Note 27.
 Financial instruments

 Financial Instrument Composition and Maturity Analysis

 The table below reflects the undiscounted contractual settlement terms for all financial instruments, as well as the settlement period for instruments with a fixed period of maturity and interest rate.